 We at N K Law Solicitors Ltd are committed in ensuring that our clients obtain access to justice at affordable legal costs.

-For a range of services, we offer agreed fee services.
-In most cases we can offer a fixed fee option.
-This is usually an agreed fixed legal fee, which you will have to pay us at a certain stage in your case.
+For a range of services, we offer an agreed fixed fee services for which you will have to pay us at a certain stage in your case.
 Depending on the complexity of the case, each stage of your case may attract a further cost.